Bob-TheBot/BobTimes/mcp_demo/README.md

 └─────────────────┘                 └─────────────────┘
 ```

-The client provides a bridge between human operators and the MCP server, with Claude acting as an intelligent intermediary that can understand natural language requests and execute the appropriate MCP tools to gather and analyze data.
+The client provides a bridge between human operators and the MCP server, with the configured LLM acting as an intelligent intermediary that can understand natural language requests and execute the appropriate MCP tools to gather and analyze data.